akaunting/akaunting/README.md

 ## Local development

-You can use Vagrant with Homestead for comfortable local development.
+* You can use Vagrant with Homestead for comfortable local development.
-WARNING!
+* WARNING!
 Don't use attached Homestead configuration for PRODUCTION server!
-They have no any security features used at nginx example configuration!
-For attached configuration MySQL database name will be akaunting.
+* For attached configuration MySQL database name will be akaunting.
 [Homestead official documention](https://laravel.com/docs/7.x/homestead)

 ## Contributing